 March 2014 VHUG | FX-TD.COM I presented some Flip and Point Advection stuff at the March 2014 Vancouver Houdini User Group.
 The files are here for anybody who was there or anybody interested: VHUG file (200 something megs.
 This has the hip file and also the quicktimes and one frame of geo from the rest field setup) Fliptricks hip file Pyro Point Advect / Color Volume file I have two hip files.
 The second is a setup that uses Gas Advect to advect points along with a high velocity pyro sim.
 Flip Tricks (VHUG – March 2014) from Ian Farnsworth on Vimeo.

 Igor Kharitonov | Houdini FX TD | rnd_textureflow_pt1 In our latest feature movie I have developed a lot of procedural animated water surfaces.
 Starting from small puddles to huge ocean surfaces - all this stuff was created using procedural custom noises, including Houdini Ocean Toolkit and 2d ripple solver.
 For a few close-up shots I used FLIP simulations sewed with animated plates.
 To enhance spatial details I used texture displacement projected with a simple planar projection.
 So next I faced the task of creating large scale water simulation.
+After making some tests I came to conclusion that I can not avoid using texture displacement.
 Using simple planar projection mapping with FLIP suffers severe drawbacks, because texture doesn’t reflect base movement.
 Methods of creating advected flows are widely discussed.
 In Houdini the idea is just the same as when creating dual rest fields in smoke simulation.
 Making these impovements I managed to enhance spatial detailization of liquid flow without icreasing the resolution of FLIP simulation.